cas4ey/shared_allocator/README.md

     containers at once.

 # LICENSE
-SharedAllocator is licensed under terms of GNU GPL v3 (see file LICENSE), but I plan to add more permissive licenses in the near future (LGPL or MIT licenses maybe).
-Send me a message if you are interested.
+SharedAllocator is licensed under terms of MIT license.